 Losses the soil before taking the plant out.
 You can do this with the help of an appropriate gardening tool.
 Take out as much soil as you can and then finally pull the plant very slowly.
 Dust the soil off from the roots using a brush or your fingers; however, be very careful in this process.
 Once you have brushed the soil away, see if you can notice any disease on the roots.

 After inspection, it is time to place the plant in a bigger container to have more space to grow.

 Now place the plant in the container and add the potting mix mentioned earlier.
 Make sure the plant is straight, and then press the soil very gently.
 Don’t add any extra fertilizer to the plant for at least the next 3 to 4 months.
 The plant might take a few days to a few weeks to adjust to a new space.
 The same is the case with Macodes Patola.

 Monstera dubia needs frequent pruning once it starts growing.
-If you find any discolored or damaged leaves, you should cut them off.
+Just as monkey face orchid, if you find any discolored or damaged leaves, you should cut them off.
 Use a sharp and sterile knife or scissors to cut the leaves or any other part of the plant.

 Where To Buy Monstera Dubia?